joyous-work/Charisms/README.md

 # Charisms
-A spiritual gifts inventory questionaire
+A spiritual gifts inventory questionnaire

 #### Contents:
 * razor-nodb branch implements the quiz with Razor pages without a database.